karinavdo/LitRiddleData/README.md

 See: [https://literaryquality.huygens.knaw.nl/](https://literaryquality.huygens.knaw.nl/) for further details.
 Information in Dutch about the package can be found at [https://karinavdo.github.io/RaadselLiteratuur/02_07_data_en_R_package.html](https://karinavdo.github.io/RaadselLiteratuur/02_07_data_en_R_package.html).

-If you use `litRiddle` in your academic publications, please consider citing the following reference:
+If you use `litRiddle` in your academic publications, please consider citing the following references:

 Karina van Dalen-Oskam (2021). _Het raadsel literatuur.
 Is literaire kwaliteit meetbaar?_ Amsterdam University Press.

+Maciej Eder, Lensink, S., Van Zundert, J.J., and Van Dalen-Oskam, K.H.
+(2022).
+“Replicating The Riddle of Literary Quality: The LitRiddle Package for R.” In _Digital Humanities 2022 Conference Abstracts_, 636–637.
+Tokyo: The University of Tokyo / DH2022 Local Organizing Committee. https://dh2022.dhii.asia/abstracts/163.

 ## Installation